davisjohnson12/Salesforce-Lightning-Component-Whos-Viewing-My-Record/README.md

-# Salesforce Lightning Component: Whos Viewing My Record
+# Salesforce Lightning Component: Whos Viewing My Record (forked and fixed typo in toast)
 Have you had issues saving records in Salesforce, because while you where editing a record, another user made/saved edits to the same record?
 Whos Viewing My Record is here to help!
 This component will notify you when another user is also viewing the same record as you, to help reduce conflict when saving records.

 ## Dev, Build and Test